Newport community profiles contain information about Newport, its people and communities and their needs in a standard, easy-to-use format.

 The Census of Population and Households section is taken from 2011 Census data and mid-year population estimates.

-The Newport profiles aim to provide information and intelligence that:
+The Newport profiles aim to:

-- Inform the development and review of strategies, policies and plans across Newport
+- inform the development and review of strategies, policies and plans across Newport

-- Increase understanding of local needs and helps improve the quality of services provided to Newport’s residents
+- increase understanding of local needs and helps improve the quality of services provided to Newport’s residents

-- Improve the sharing of research, data and intelligence among partners and minimises duplication
+- improve the sharing of research, data and intelligence among partners and minimises duplication

-- Contribute to better quality of life for the people of Newport
+- contribute to better quality of life for the people of Newport

 Twenty community well-being profiles have been developed along with a community well-being profile for Newport as a whole.

-2017 community well-being profile downloads
+Download the 2017 community well-being profiles